 Through this unique partnership, the ambition of Empenn is to establish a multidisciplinary team bringing together researchers in information sciences and medicine.
 Our medium- and long-term objective is to introduce our basic research to clinical practice, while maintaining the excellence of our methodological research.

 Our goal is to foster research in medical imaging, neuroinformatics and population cohorts.
-In particular, the Empenn team targets the detection and development of imaging biomarkers for brain diseases and focus its efforts on translating this research to clinics and clinical neurosciences at large.
+In particular, the Empenn team targets the detection and development of imaging biomarkers for brain diseases and focuses its efforts on translating this research to clinics and clinical neurosciences at large.

 In particular, the objective of Empenn is to propose new statistical and computing methods, and to measure and model brain morphological, structural and functional states in order to better diagnose, monitor and deliver treatment for mental, neurological and substance use disorders.
 We propose combining advanced instrumental devices and new computational models to provide advanced diagnosis, therapeutic and neuro-rehabilitation solutions for some of the major disorders of the developing and aging brain.